branaway/Japid/readme.txt

 The ant.jar and ant-laucher.jar are required if one is going to use the japid ant task to synchronize the html templates and generated Java source files.

-Issues, feature requests go to the gitbub.
+Issues, feature requests please log to the gitbub.

-Hacker are welcome to participate in the project.
+Hackers are welcome to participate in the project.

 Enjoy